echoes1971/rhobee/docs/ROADMAP.md

 Frontend
+- refine the UI for all data types (objects)
 - handle error messages
   - translation in the 4 languages
 - unit tests: React Testing Library
+- registration process
+  - a non logged user can register a new account
+  - a new user has only his own private group and can add objects only visible to himself rwx------
+  - send confirmation email to activate the user: how?
+  - add a field user_enabled to the table?

 Backend
 - add swagger